RaphaelZH/DataCamp_Study_Notes_EN/README.md

 §1 Introduction to Deep Learning in Python

-    §1.1 Basics of deep learning and neural networks
+    §1.1 Basics of Deep Learning and Neural Networks

         §1.1.1 Introduction to deep learning